My Favorite Tools to Refurbish Furniture

 Tools for Wooden Furniture

 These are the tools I consistently use when working on solid wood furniture.
-Simply click on the image below and it will take you to the Amazon store front.
+Simply click on the images below and it will take you to the online source.
+So, let’s jump in – here are my favorite tools to refurbish furniture.

 DeWalt Random Orbital Sander

-If I had to pick only one tool in this post that I could not live without, it would be my Dewalt random orbital sander.
+If I had to pick only one tool in this post that I could not live without, it would be my DeWalt random orbital sander.
 I use it on 90% of the projects I work on.
+This is definitely a favorite tool to refurbish furniture.

 Sanding Discs